Skip to main content

 Review applications and CVs

 Interviews are an opportunity to learn things about a candidate you don’t already know, not to ask them to repeat information they’ve provided in their application, CV or cover letter.
-As a result, you should review the candidate’s CV and any other information they have provided and identify areas you feel need clarification.

-Consider the best interview questions
+Consider your interview questions

 Before the interview begins, sketch out the questions you want to ask.
 This can involve crafting a mix of close-ended and open-ended questions to pose to candidates to ensure you can obtain a full picture of their skills and experience.

-1. Consider the interview environment
+1. Prepare the interview environment

-2. Establish trust with the interviewee
+2. Build rapport with the candidate

 4. Discuss the candidate’s career ambitions